 - share the responsibility of feedback and use formative assessment with automatic feedback, self- and peer-evaluation to build towards authentic summative assessment

 - regular, purposeful ‘deadlines’ as per above will increase engagement and student success with the course.

 Dr Garrad-Cole will present the report at the Wales Institutional Group meeting for Advance HE members in Wales on 11 May.

 Advance HE members can download Building approaches to learning in online and blended-learning environments: challenges and opportunities here.

 Find out about how we can support your institution in supporting student success for all through our range of services and resources here.

-Our Teaching and Learning Conference 2021 will continue to position the spotlight firmly on teaching in a global context.
-In particular, the conference will focus on the theme 'What is the Future for the HE Curricula?'.
-Book your place for 6-8 July.
+Our Teaching and Learning Conference in 2021 continued to position the spotlight firmly on teaching in a global context.
+In particular, the conference focussed on the theme 'What is the Future for the HE Curricula?'.